3rd Sunday of Easter (Year B)

 So what is Spiritual Communion?
 The common practice of making such a spiritual communion indicate our desire to join with the Lord when in a situation that makes unable to sacramentally receive the Body and Blood of the Lord in Holy Communion at Mass.

-There are three newsletters published weekly in the Deanery, you can access current and past editions here:
+There are four newsletters published weekly in the Deanery, you can access current and past editions here: